-As St. James is a co-operative school, all families participate in the running of the school.
+As St. James is a co-operative school, all families participate in the behind the scene operation of the school.
 We encourage active participation by parents in their children's learning process and environment.
 Parent/family involvement is the key to the success of our programs!
 Volunteers from the community are also welcome if criteria can be met as specified under the CCEYA.

-7.1 TODDLER and PRESCHOOL PARENTS:
+7.1 PARENTS: